 Do you want us to remove your personal data from our systems?
 Unfortunately, we cannot remove required personal data.
 We need this data, for instance for the performance of the contract you have with us, or because we are required to keep this data by law or owing to a legitimate interest of ICS.

 We may record your telephone calls with our staff.
-We do this for the following purposes:
+We may do this for the purpose of:

 Our service providers